Born: Minneapolis, MN

 Education: BA, Berklee College of Music

 Andrew David Linde was raised in rural Minnesota and completed his secondary education at Maple Grove High School.
 From a young age, he was drawn to computers, music, and the arts, playing in garage bands and working with Tinderbox Music, a promoter for college radio music.
-After high school graduation, Andrew moved to New York City to intern with the American Society of Composers, Authors, and Publishers (ASCAP) in the Film & TV division.
+After high school, Andrew moved to New York City to intern with the American Society of Composers, Authors, and Publishers (ASCAP) in the Film & TV division.
 Following his internship, he relocated to Boston in the winter of 2004 to pursue higher education.